By Neo4j Staff | December 23, 2011 Hi graphistas,

 - Community Onboarding: Make learning, installing and using Neo4j easier

 - Community Mindshare: Engage in the broader NOSQL community

-As one of the goals we want to make Neo4j more community friendly, especially for people just getting started with NOSQL / graph-databases and neo4j (but also for you, the power users).
-Please let us know in what areas you think it is currently too hard to get going with Neo4j, and what could be done to improve this (there is a comment section below ;).
+One of our main goals is to make Neo4j more community friendly, especially for people just getting started with NOSQL, graph databases or Neo4j (but also for you, the power users).
+Please let us know where you are experiencing any issues with Neo4j, and what we can do to improve it (there is a comment section below ;).

-We are also going to virtually hang out with all of you, starting once a week in a Neo4j Cuddle Room with whiteboard sharing, voice and audio/video.
-There we can show off cool stuff to each other, provide feedback on community projects and just hang out.
-Stay tuned for the exact day and time.
-Hope to see you there!
+We are also going to begin virtual hangouts once a week in a Neo4j Cuddle Room that will include whiteboard sharing, voice and audio/video.
+This will allow us to share cool projects, provide feedback and just hang out.
+Stay tuned for the exact day and time, and we hope to see you there!

 We really need you to help us to make this a global movement, and we are thrilled to see what is happening.
 If you feel you want to be part of this, please contact us and we will make sure to get you to improve your karma via Neo4j, Graphs and NOSQL code contributions, blog content and speaking engagements.
 And we have Cookies.

 Thanks a lot for your time, and Happy New Year!

 Have a Graph Question?

 Reach out and connect with the Neo4j staff.Stackoverflow